 Answer: Percent of salary indicates the portion of an employee's salary that is attributed to the grant (OOG funds and/or match).
 To determine the % of salary, add the dollar amount budgeted under the "OOG Funds" column to the dollar amount budgeted under the "Cash Match" column and divide by the employee's total annual salary plus fringe.
-For example, if an employee's total annual salary plus fringe is \$65,000 and you are requesting \$40,000 in OOG funds and will provide \$6,500 in cash match for the position, the % of salary would be 72% (\$40,000 + \$6,500 / \$65,000).
+For example, if an employee's total annual salary plus fringe is \$65,000 and you are requesting \$40,000 in OOG funds and will provide \$6,500 in cash match for the position, the % of salary would be 72% (\$40,000 + \$6,500 / \$65,000 = 0.715).
 The % of salary must not exceed the percent of time an employee will work on grant activities.
-If calculating % of salary for a volunteer (in-kind match), divide the amount under the "In-kind Match" column by the valued total annual salary plus fringe.
+Helpful Tip: If an employee spends all of their time on a single grant project but is only partially funded by the grant, annotate this in the employee's budget line item (BLI) description.